Helvetica's Feathered Friends

 Helmeted head of Athena right

-AQH, Owl standing right, olive leaf to left, all in incuse square.
+AΘH, Owl standing right, olive leaf to left, all in incuse square.

 There were hundreds of Judaean forgers turning out thousands of these coins in Judaea.
-They seem to have circulated in Judaea only, as the Greeks probably wouldn't have touched these obvious fakes with a bargepole !
+They seem to have circulated in Judaea only, as the Greeks probably wouldn't have touched these obvious fakes with a barge pole !

 Ref.
 Rosen 201.

-Sigeon, Troas, City Coinage, AE13.
+Sigeon, Troas, Civic issue, AE13.
 Ca. 350 BC.

 No legend, helmeted head of Athena right.

-SIGE, Owl standing right.
+ΣIΓE, Owl standing right.

 Ref: SNG Copenhagen 498.